 Q: Why do I have to wear a mask if I’m vaccinated?

-A: Per guidelines from the CDC, we will continue to require the proper wearing of masks by all, regardless of vaccination status.
-This is to maximize protection from the Delta variant and prevent possibly spreading COVID-19 to others.
+A: Per guidelines from the CDC, we will continue to require the proper wearing of masks over nose and mouth by all, regardless of vaccination status.
+This is to maximize protection from possibly spreading COVID-19 to others.

 Q: Will the bar remain open?
 How can I enjoy a drink from the bar while wearing a mask?